🌙

 Who is Nick Szabo?

 One of the most influential computer scientists of all time, Nick Szabo is an American polymath with expertise in economics, libertarianism, cryptography, programming, law, and science.
-Szabo's former business partner, Donald McIntyre, describes Szabo as a "quiet master of cryptocurrency" and states:
+Szabo's former business partner describes him as a "quiet master of cryptocurrency" and states:

 Notably, Szabo worked at the NASA jet propulsion laboratory, demonstrating his strong math skills.
 In 2006, Szabo graduated from George Washington Law School with a Juris Doctor.
-For his many academic contributions, Szabo was awarded an honorary doctorate and professorship in the social sciences from Francisco Marroquín University in 2017.
+For his many academic contributions, Szabo was awarded an honorary social sciences doctorate and professorship from Francisco Marroquín University in 2017.

-Szabo's groundbreaking 2001 paper, "Trusted Third Parties are Security Holes," laid out the foundational arguments behind distributed networks functioning without trusted intermediaries.
-This influential work shapes the thinking of many Bitcoin advocates across the world.
+Szabo's groundbreaking 2001 paper, "Trusted Third Parties are Security Holes," pioneered the case for distributed networks operating without trusted intermediaries, profoundly influencing Bitcoin advocates worldwide.

 Bit gold: Bitcoin's predecessor